prateekagr21/Telecom-Loan-Prediction/README.md

 - Plotted Confusion Matrix.
 - A Classificaion report is also shown.

-`And at last , Completed it with a Conclusion Statement.`
+`And at last , Completed it with a Conclusion Statement!`